threader/PC-Tuning/docs/post-install.md

 - Open CMD & enter the commands below.

-    - Disable the boot manager timeout when dual booting does not affect single boot times.
+    - Disable the boot manager timeout when dual booting does not affect single boot times

         ```bat
         bcdedit /timeout 0